ordepdev/ordepdev.github.io/_posts/2025-09-10-livelocks.md

 Most engineers are familiar with **deadlocks**: threads get stuck waiting on each other, and nothing moves forward.
 Easy to detect, easy to understand.
 A **livelock**, however, is sneakier.
 The book defines it like this:

-> “Two or more threads actively prevent each other from making progress… When the system is livelocked rather than deadlocked, there is some way to schedule the threads so that the system can make progress (but also some way to schedule them so that there is no progress).”
+> “Two or more threads actively prevent each other from making progress by taking steps that subvert steps taken by other threads… When the system is livelocked rather than deadlocked, there is some way to schedule the threads so that the system can make progress (but also some way to schedule them so that there is no progress).”

 The key insight is that a **livelock isn’t about threads being stuck waiting**, it’s about threads working so hard they keep undoing each other’s progress.
 Everything looks **busy and alive** on the outside.
 But inside, **things move very slowly**.